jmlinger/delicious_food/README.md

 # A aplicação em nuvem

-Acesse a aplicação alocada no Heroku por <a href="https://frontend-delicious-food-app.herokuapp.com/">aqui<a/>.
+Acesse a aplicação alocada no Vercel por <a href="https://delicious-food-frontend.vercel.app/">aqui<a/>.

 <br>